 Frequently Asked Questions

 Pickup Music is owned by Sam Blakelock, a professional jazz guitarist from New Zealand now based in Los Angeles.
-Sam co-founded the company together with Cam Nolan, with the aim of building a stronger community for musicians, creators, and music lovers.
+Sam co-founded the company together with Cam Nolan, intending to build a stronger community for musicians, creators, and music lovers.

 The community originally started as an Instagram page and has since expanded to more than 850K followers through three pages (@PickupMusic, @pickupjazz, and @PickupBeats).